The vascular surgery service

 As our fellowship evolves to follow the changing paradigms in vascular education, we have maintained a high quality depth and breadth of experience for our general surgery residents, and the vascular surgery rotation remains a favorite among the residents.
 The service consists of a second-year fellow, a first-year fellow, a fourth-year chief resident, a junior resident and one to three interns, as well as medical students.

-Most clinical activity occurs in the Ross Heart Hospital, University Hospital and the James Cancer Center, but service is also provided at University Hospital East and Nationwide Children’s Hospital.
-With five surgeons operating at the main campus, there is ample operative experience for both fellows and residents.
-There are three operating rooms dedicated to the vascular surgery service in the Ross Heart Hospital OR, one of which is a GE Innova-equipped hybrid endovascular suite.
-Another dedicated peripheral vascular GE Innova suite is used in the cath lab.
+Most clinical activity occurs in the Ross Heart Hospital, East Hospital, University Hospital, and the James Cancer Center, but service is also provided at Nationwide Children’s Hospital.
+With six surgeons operating at the main campus, there is ample operative experience for both fellows and residents.
+There are three operating rooms dedicated to the vascular surgery service in the Ross Heart Hospital OR, one of which is a GE 740-equipped hybrid endovascular suite opened in September 2017.
+Peripheral vascular GE Innova suites are used in the cath lab and at East Hospital.

 View fellowship program

 Fellowship Interviews will be held: February 4, 2019, February 15, 2019, and February 25, 2019

 Vascular Surgery Interest Group students and the Dean of the College of Medicine, K. Craig Kent, MD.

 Learn more about the Vascular Surgery Fellowship Program from our faculty and fellows.